jacebenson/jace.pro/content/post/2019-11-26-custom-table-guide-what/index.md

 I can categorize my opinions about when and why to extend a table into three reasons

-### Usablity
+### Usability

 Assuming you have a table in mind;
 Does it make sense to have/modify a "type" or "class" field and have one the table?
-Also, does the new type inheritly change the the record that it is very different?
+Also, does the new type inherently change the the record that it is very different?

 If yes to both, extend, if not make new.